figurluk/loglogin/readme.md

     table_name
         default => loglogin
         info    => This value determines the "name" of table in database where logs will be stored.

-    login_request_url
+    logs_middleware
+        default => auth
+        info    => This value determines the "name" of middleware which is executed when trying to access logs controller.

+    admin_route_logs
+        default => admin/figurluk/loglogin/logs
+        info    => This value determines the route of logs.

+    belongs_class
+        default => App\User
+        info    => This value determines the class which login is logged.
+Value is used for belongs to relation.

+    belongs_class_id
-        default => true
+        default => id
-        info    => This value determines if login request url will be logged.
+        info    => This value determines ID identifier in database of class which login is logged.
+Value is used for belongs to relation identifier.

+    belongs_class_username_attribute
+        default => email
+        info    => This value determines name of attribute in logged class which is used as username.

+    admin_layout
+        default => layouts.admin
+        info    => This value determines the extends view name of logs view.

+    admin_layout_content_section
+        default => content
+        info    => This value determines the "name" of content section in extends logs view.

+    admin_layout_styles_section
+        default => styles
+        info    => This value determines the "name" of styles section in extends logs view.

+    admin_layout_scripts_section
+        default => styles
+        info    => This value determines the "name" of scripts section in extends logs view.

     locale
         default => false